Dangrmurray/Democracy-App/README.md

 ### Technologies Utilised

-* React.js Render components and data dynamic throughou the application
+* React.js: Render components and data dynamic throughou the application
-* Javascript Main language for framework
+* Javascript: Main language for framework
-* MongoDB Non relational Database with independent input fields
+* MongoDB: Non relational Database with independent input fields
-* Bootstrap Front-End design
+* Bootstrap: Front-End design
-* ProBublica API Used to populate the Bills page
+* ProBublica: API Used to populate the Bills page
-* Express.js Node package used for routing
+* Express.js: Node package used for routing
-* Charts.js JavaScript Library used to illustrate demographic data
+* Charts.js: JavaScript Library used to illustrate demographic data
-* Google OAUTH User login authentication
+* Google OAUTH: User login authentication
-* Heroku Deployment Used for deploying to the internet
+* Heroku Deployment: Used for deploying to the internet

 ### Log-In